Rebrikel 10 micrograms/hour transdermal patches

 • If you take some medicines such as phenobarbital or phenytoin (medicines commonly used to treat seizures, fits or convulsions), carbamazepine (a medicine to treat seizures, fits or convulsions and certain pain conditions), or rifampicin (a medicine to treat tuberculosis) the effects of Rebrikel patches may be reduced.

 • Rebrikel patches may make some people feel drowsy, sick or faint or make them breathe more slowly or weakly.
 These side effects may be made worse if other medicines that produce the same effects are taken at the same time.
-These include certain medicines to treat pain, depression, anxiety, psychiatric or mental disorders, medicines to help you sleep, medicines to treat high blood pressure such as clonidine, other opioids (which may be found in painkillers or certain cough mixtures e.g. morphine, dextropropoxyphene, codeine, dextromethorphan, noscapine), antihistamines which make you drowsy, or anaesthetics such as halothane.
+These include certain medicines to treat pain, depression, anxiety, psychiatric or mental disorders, medicines to help you sleep, medicines to treat high blood pressure such as clonidine, other opioids (which may be found in painkillers or certain cough mixtures e.g. morphine, dextropropoxyphene, codeine, dextromethorphan, noscapine), antihistamines (medicines used to treat allergies) which make you drowsy, or anaesthetics such as halothane.

 • Concomitant use of Rebrikel patches and sedative medicines such as benzodiazepines or related drugs may increase the risk of drowsiness, difficulties in breathing (respiratory depression), coma and may be life-threatening.
 Because of this, concomitant use should only be considered when other treatment options are not possible.
 However if your doctor does prescribe Rebrikel patches together with sedative medicines the dose and duration of concomitant treatment should be limited by your doctor.
 Please tell your doctor about all sedative medicines you are taking, and follow your doctor’s dose recommendation closely.
 It could be helpful to inform friends or relatives to be aware of the signs and symptoms stated above.
 Contact your doctor when experiencing such symptoms.